RonaldNgarombo/quicklinks/web/php/README.md

 ###
 echo 'export PATH="/opt/homebrew/opt/php@7.4/sbin:$PATH"' >> ~/.zshrc

+### These commands can be found in .zshrc file.
+In terminal cd, then ls -a
 Note: php@7.4 is the version which changes depending

 # For compilers to find php@7.4 you may need to set: